New top-quality gastro-intestinal supplement.

 Gut Feeling consists of natural ingredients:

 - Reishi or Ganoderma Lucidem is a mushroom extract that is commonly used in Traditional Chinese Medicin (TCM).
+It focuses on maintaining a healthy digestion and has a positive influence on the immunesystem*.

 - Bifidobacterium Longum is a bacteria developed by the University of Leuven in Belgium and is resistant to stomach acid and the bile salts in the duodenum.
 Gut Feeling contains 20 x 109 (20 billion) bacteria per capsule.